CP1404/Practicals/prac_10/README.md

 ## Explanation

-After importing the flask class, we create an instance of the Flask class called `app`, passing the name of this file
+After importing, we create an instance of the `Flask` class called `app`, passing the name of this module.

 `@` is used for what's called a **"decorator"**.

-This is metadata about the following function.
+This decorator is metadata about the function below it.
-In Flask, the `@app.route` decorator specifies the URL that will result in the function following it being called.
+In Flask, the `@app.route` decorator specifies the URL that will result in that function being called.

 Then we have a normal function (`hello_world()`), but importantly it returns a string.
 All Flask "views" (functions that will be displayed in the browser) must return strings.

 Running a Flask app (`app.run()`) looks similar to Kivy, doesn't it?

-Run the code and you should see output like the following, including a link to click on to see your amazing new Python-based website.
+Run the code, and you should see output like the following, including a link to click on to see your amazing new Python-based website.
 Click the link in the Python console to view "Hello World!" in your browser.

 `* Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)`

-Modify the function output to return `<h1>Hello World :)</h1>` and rerun the program by pressing Ctrl+F5.
+Modify the function output to return `<h1>Hello World :)</h1>` and rerun the program by pressing Ctrl+F5 (or your IDE's rerun shortcut).
 To see the new results, you'll need to go back to your browser and hit refresh, so do this now.

 As you should see, pages/views are created using HTML.
 Learning HTML is beyond the scope of this prac, so hopefully you